 Here’s how I taught this story to my little learners…

-We started class just like every week, the first 8-10 minutes of class the children come in and play with toys that are laid out on the table.
+We started class just like every week.
+During the first 8-10 minutes, the children come in and play with toys that are laid out on the table.
 It is a great time to reinforce how God wants us to treat our friends.
 It also gives me time to talk to the little ones about their day, welcome visitors and finish up prepping any materials (I cut the brown paper bags during this time).

 We then met on the carpet to discuss why we come to Bible class, sing songs and talk about our Bibles.
 We open our class time praying together with a circle prayer.